-A common refrain sung by those determined to demolish the biblical Jesus in the court of public opinion is that his life, death, burial, and resurrection are myths borrowed from ancient pagan mystery religions.
+A common refrain sung by those determined to demolish the biblical Jesus in the court of public opinion is that His life, death, burial, and resurrection are myths borrowed from ancient pagan mystery religions.
 Once reverberating primarily through the bastions of private academia, this refrain is now also commonly heard in public arenas.

 Furthermore, the mystery religions reduced reality to a personal experience of enlightenment.
-Through secret ceremonies initiates experienced an esoteric transformation of consciousness that led them to believe that they were entering into a higher realm of reality.
+Through secret ceremonies, initiates experienced an esoteric transformation of conscious- ness that led them to believe that they were entering into a higher realm of reality.
 While followers of Christ were committed to essential Christian doctrines, devotees of the mysteries worked themselves into altered states of consciousness.
 They were committed to the notion that experience is a better teacher than words.
 In fact, the reason mystery religions are so named is that they directly involve secret esoteric practices and initiation rites.
 Far from being rooted in history and evidence, the mysteries reveled in hype and emotionalism.

-Finally, the mystery religions were syncretistic in that adherents not only worshiped various pagan deities but also frequently embraced aspects of competing mystery religions while continuing to worship within their own cultic constructs.
+Finally, the mystery religions were syncretistic in that adherents not only worshipped various pagan deities but also frequently embraced aspects of competing mystery religions while continuing to worship within their own cultic constructs.
 Not so with Christianity.
-Converts to Christ singularly placed their faith in the One who said, “I am the way and the truth and the life.
+Converts to Christ placed their faith solely in the One who said, “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).

 Since we are the offspring of God, we ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.
 Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent, because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
 He has given assurance of this to all by raising Him from the dead.

 Acts 17:29–31 NJKV